Michael Jordan and Cigar Lifestyle

 The stick in question?
 It was the Hoyo de Monterrey Double Corona 93’, a classic Habano considered by many as one of the best smokes in the world, even today.
 With a good draw and moderate aromas, this was a long but easy cigar Jordan could smoke on his way to Chicago Stadium.
 It was a habit that became a lasting cigar ritual emulated by younger athletes.

 Michael Jordan’s Cigar Lifestyle

 Recent interviews have revealed that he is a man that appreciates variety, including his taste in cigars.
 Jordan’s primary go-to smoke is now the Partagás Lusitania.
 It’s a Habano double corona that is actually not too removed from the Hoyo de Monterrey.
-It’s a beast of a Cuban, and the size and stature of it seems fitting for a man like Jordan.
+It’s a beast of a Cuban, and the size and stature of it seem fitting for a man like Jordan.

-Seeing pictures of a young Michael Jordan, a Cuban cigar in one hand and a championship trophy in the other, is enough to make any man a little emotional.
+Seeing pictures of a young Michael Jordan, a Cuban cigar in one hand and a championship trophy in the other is enough to make any man a little emotional.
 What looked like the highlight of a lifetime was only the beginning of the story.
 But, it’s a story we don’t mind hearing repeated, and a story that goes great with a cigar.